 Jonathan Silva, associate professor of biomedical engineering and of computer science & engineering in the McKelvey School of Engineering at Washington University in St. Louis, has received the Established Investigator Award from the American Heart Association.

 The Established Investigator Award supports researchers with established records of accomplishments who have shown a commitment to research that supports the American Heart Association’s mission.
-The five-year, $400,000 award will support his work into precision medicine for patients with irregular heartbeat, or arrythmia.
+The five-year, $400,000 award will support his work into precision medicine for patients with irregular heartbeat, or arrhythmia.

 Silva, the Dennis & Barbara Kessler Career Development Associate Professor, uses computational and biological approaches to find personalized treatments for patients with arrhythmia.
 After identifying patients who respond well to existing drugs, Silva and his team evaluate how the drugs work on a molecular level and make computer models to understand why they work in these patients, but not others.
 They then work to predict how patients may respond to treatment and potentially discover better treatments.